clementvidon/philosophers/README.md

 - `make clean` -- deletes object files.
 - `make fclean` -- deletes object files and philo.
 - `make re` -- `fclean` + `make`.

+##  Tester

+The tester will run specified test 5 times:
+1. with helgrind
+2. with valgrind
+3. with sanitizer=address
+4. with sanitizer=thread
+5. with nothing

+The first test will run all the tests from the evaluation scripts 5 times:
+`make test_eval`

+The second test will run the test of your choice 5 times:
+`make test_custom p="<philosophers_arguments>"`

 ##  Resources